Eulàlia Gassó Miracle

 My curatorial responsibilities include the management (acquisition, development, archive), care (storage management, preparation, restoration) and accessibility (publication, data capture and loan policy) of the butterfly collection.

 The oldest specimens came to Leiden with the collections of Joan Calkoen and Joan Raye Heer van Breukelenwaert, among others.
 These collections include specimens described by Pieter Cramer (1721-1776) and Caspar Stoll (??-1795) in Cramer’s De Uitlandsche Kapellen, voorkomende in de drie Waereld-Deelen Asia, Africa en America [1775-] 1779-1782.
-This work on exotic Lepidoptera used for the first time the taxonomic system by Carl Linnaeus (1707-1778) for naming and classifying animals.
+This work on exotic Lepidoptera followed the novel taxonomic system by Carl Linnaeus (1707-1778) for naming and classifying animals.
 The specimens from these collections can be recognized by the round labels added by RMNH staff in the beginning of the 19th century:

 Other relevant collections housed in Leiden are those of: